wizelineacademy/kubernetes-academy/HANDSON.md

 ### Test wordpress

 In order to test we have to:
-* set the initial configuration for wordpress
+* Set the initial configuration for wordpress
-* Then we have to create a new entry to the blog and show to audience
+* Then we can create a new entry in the blog for example
 * Destroy database and wordpress pods
 What happend if we visit wordpress URL again?.
 Content in database was flush and entry doesn't exist now

-## Using PVC to store data with MySQL
+# Persisting data

 For store data across pods we're going to use a **persistentVolume** and it will be use with a **persistentVolumeClaim** in our wordpress pod

+wordpress-mysql-pd.yaml
 ```yaml
 apiVersion: v1
 kind: Service